A Brief History of the Advisory Committee on Social Witness Policy, 1936–2006

 From Social Education and Action, through Church and Society, with elements from the Council on Theology and Culture, to Social Witness Policy.

-Introduction: This brief paper was initially provided in January 2006 as background for the General Assembly Mission Council’s discussion of proposals to change the search process for the Coordinator of the Advisory Committee on Social Witness Policy.
+This brief paper was initially provided in January 2006 as background for the General Assembly Mission Council’s (now: Presbyterian Mission Agency’s) discussion of proposals to change the search process for the Coordinator of the Advisory Committee on Social Witness Policy.

 - The Advisory Committee on Social Witness Policy’s structure and role have been reasonably constant since 1936, when the General Assembly approved the Report of the Committee of Five, which (among other things) recommended combining the Board of Christian Education’s Department of Social Education and the Board of National Missions’ Unit of Social and Industrial Relations.
 The resulting Department of Social Education and Action (SEA) was lodged in the Board of Christian Education but part of its Committee membership to be nominated by National Missions.
 In 1944 the GA expanded the Committee’s membership (to 20) with nominees from the Board of Foreign Missions and the National Council of Presbyterian Women.